 Personalized communication coupled with the willingness to immediately show capacities on the spot - "Show & Tell"

 How do you keep your finger on the pulse of the latest web trends?

-Day to day perusal, blog reads, listening to others who run cool things by me.
+Day to day perusal, blog reads, listening to others and always paying attention to aesthetics.

 What country excites you the most in terms of innovation?

 There must be a project that you have always dreamed of doing, what is it?

 I am most interested in creating an application that will truly help the state in which I was born and raised, South Carolina.
 This could be from a fiscal, informational or safety standpoint.